digital-futures-academy/airport-challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

+Initial Thoughts:
+1. Each Airport should have a default capacity.
+2. Each Airport should be able to set the default capacity.

+## Domain Models

 | Objects               | Properties                        | Messages            | Outputs |
 | --------------------  | -------------------------         | -----------------   | ------- |
 |                       |                                   |                     |         |